- 1/2 cup chopped onion

 - In a large bowl, beat the egg substitute until frothy.
 Stir in the onion mixture, spinach, mozzarella, blue cheese, tomatoes and nuts.
 Place in a 10-in. ovenproof skillet coated with cooking spray.

-- Bake, uncovered, at 400° for 30-35 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 400° for 30-35 minutes or until a knife inserted in the center comes out clean.
 Combine the salad ingredients; serve with frittata.
 Yield: 6 servings.

 "While I do love blue cheese, I have to agree that the blue cheese gave this frittata a slightly off taste, almost as if one of my ingredients had gone bad.
 I didn't have walnuts, so I used chopped pecans, which I sprinkled on top.
 I also used only about 6 ounces of spinach and it still seemed pretty full of spinach.
 Instead of egg substitute I used regular eggs (2C eggs substitute = 8 large eggs).
 Seemed to work out fine.
 I refuse to spray my non-stick skillet with cooking spray (that will ruin your pan!), so I just used a small amount of olive oil.
 I had to add another small dollop after a couple of batches of spinach.
 Despite the slightly off taste of the blue cheese, we still very much enjoyed this recipe, and I'd easily make this again with a different cheese (maybe feta!)."